 John makes sure that all the medications that we use are stored and used safely wherever we go, and is on hand to help with any question we have about medicines.
 He is a specialist in critical care pharmacology for the NHS and has published widely in scientific journals about this complex subject.
 He enjoys travel in his own right, and has been to some spectacular places, and supports our teams wherever they are in the world.

 Nadia was the Exile Medics Fellow in 2016-17.
-Her usual job is as a GP in North Wales.
+Her usual job is as a GP and a Staff Grade in Emergency Medicine in Bristol.
 Nadia's special interests include high altitude medicine, cold related illness and avalanche rescue, and developing the provision of wilderness care through exceptional leadership.